mrtgst/shellnote/README.md

 `shellnote -a "This is a great idea."`

-Your entry will be saved with a timestamp in a tab-delimited text file, `~/shellnote.txt`.
+Your entry will be saved with a timestamp in a tab-delimited text file.
 You can print the entry log using the `-p` flag:

-	martin@t480s ~ $ note -p
+	martin@t480s ~ $ shellnote -p
 	2020-08-29  19:57	Richard Stallman really whips the llama's ass.
 	2020-08-29  20:12	Make sure to drink your Ovaltine.
 	2020-08-29  20:24	This is a great idea.